Mythology of Benjamin Banneker: Plan of a Peace-Office

 Henry Cadbury, a historian serving as a professor of divinity at Harvard University from 1934 to 1954, discovered within Rush's papers a copy of the peace plan that bore a date that was earlier than the publication of Banneker's 1793 almanac.
 In 1946, Dagobert D. Runes published a collection of Rush's papers that contained the 1798 peace plan, but which Runes dated as 1799.

-After Runes' collection was published, Carter Woodson, who had in his 1933 book, The Mis-Education of the Negro, credited Banneker with being the author of the peace plan, noted that the copy of the plan in Banneker's almanac contained Rush's initials ("BR").
+After Runes' collection was published, Carter Woodson, who had in his 1933 book, The Mis-Education of the Negro, credited Banneker with being the author of the peace plan, noted that the copy of the plan in Banneker's almanac contained Rush's initials ("B.R.").
 Woodson concluded that Phillips had been misled because the initials were not clear.
 Woodson further concluded that Banneker could not be regarded as the author of the plan.

 However, Shirley Graham's 1949 book, Your Most Humble Servant, presented a contrasting view.
 Graham noted that the editors of Banneker's almanac had placed the peace plan in their work.
 Stating that Runes' collection contained the first printing of Dr. Rush's peace plan, Graham claimed that Rush had revised the almanac's plan because it was "too fanciful".

 Graham stated in the book's section on sources that the peace plan in a photographed copy of Banneker's 1793 almanac did not contain any initials.
 However, consistent with Woodson's account, two digitized copies of a Philadelphia edition of that almanac show beneath the last page of the peace plan the letter "B", but do not show any other letters.

 In a typed draft of an unpublished article that he wrote around 1950, historian and civil rights activist W. E. B. Du Bois concurred with Graham, whom he later married.
 His article stated that Graham's book indicated the facts and that "Banneker first published the plan and without much doubt was its author".
 The article concluded that "The credit of this remarkable suggestion should go to Benjamin Banneker".

 In 1969, Maxwell Whiteman authored a book that contained a reproduction of the almanac.
 Whiteman wrote in the book's introduction that the librarian of the Library Company of Philadelphia, from whose institution the copy had been made, had stated that Dr. Rush had authored the peace plan that the almanac contained.
 Silvio Bedini wrote in his 1972 biography of Banneker that Runes' 1947 collection of Rush's writings had "identified beyond question" that Rush had authored the almanac's peace plan.